AlpyneDreams/UnityCustomRP/README.md

 ### Deferred
 - Emission
+- Lights
+    - Point light instancing
+    - Spot lights
+    - All other light shapes

 ### Other
 - Material Fresnel Scale Slider
 - [Premultiplied Alpha](https://catlikecoding.com/unity/tutorials/custom-srp/directional-lights/#4)
 - GBuffers should be size of target backbuffer, not size of monitor
+- Indirect reflections are too prominent in the dark